 [Regulation 28A inserted in Gazette 7 Dec 2001 p.
 6189.]

-29. Unattended vessels
+29. Unattended vessels on mooring site mooring

 (1) A person shall not, without permission, cause or permit an unattended vessel to remain secured to a mooring on a mooring site for a period of longer than 24 hours.